Seiya-Tagami/Quicky_frontend/README.md

 ## About

-Simple memo makes your life better.
+Simple memo makes your life better, more intuitive and productive.
 With Simple Memo, you can create, update, read and delete a memo (what is called "CRUD" Operations).
 Also, this product has a no database and instead, I use a localStorage to accumulate memo data.